cbrherms/zigbee2mqtt/docs/information/docker.md

+# Docker
-It is possible to run zigbee2mqtt in a Docker container.
+It is possible to run Zigbee2mqtt in a Docker container using the official [Zigbee2mqtt Docker image](https://hub.docker.com/r/koenkk/zigbee2mqtt/).

 First run the container, this will create the configuration directory.
 Change `configuration.yaml` according to your situation and start again.